Enterprise's Midland-to-ECHO oil pipeline system expansions to add 450,000 bpd each

-NEW YORK (Reuters) - Enterprise Products Partners LP said on Monday it expects its Midland-to-ECHO 3 and 4 crude pipeline systems expansions will add about 450,000 barrels per day (bpd) each of additional capacity.
+NEW YORK, Oct 28 (Reuters) - Enterprise Products Partners LP said on Monday it expects its Midland-to-ECHO 3 and 4 crude pipeline systems expansions will add about 450,000 barrels per day (bpd) each of additional capacity.

 Midland-to-ECHO 4 is further expandable up to 540,000 bpd, Jim Teague, chief executive of Enterprise’s general partner, said on its quarterly earnings call.